Southern Cone: Culture

 Mate, as shown in the picture, is a typical beverage from the Southern Cone.

-Besides sharing languages and colonial heritage, in this area, there was extensive European immigration during the 19th- and 20th-centuries, who, with their descendants, have strongly influenced the culture, social life and politics of these countries.
+Besides sharing languages and colonial heritage, in this area there was extensive European and Middle Eastern immigration during the 19th- and 20th-centuries.
+Those immigrants and their descendants have strongly influenced the culture, social life, and politics of these countries.
 Immigration reshaped the modern-day societies of Argentina, Chile, and Uruguay, countries where the influx of newcomers was massive.

-The residents of the states of the Southern Cone are avid players and fans of football, with top-notch teams competing in the sport.
+The residents of the states of the Southern Cone are avid players and fans of association football, with top-notch teams competing in the sport.
 Argentina has won the FIFA World Cup three times, while Uruguay has won the cup twice; they are the only national teams along with Brazil outside Europe to have won the cup.
 Argentina, Chile, Uruguay, and Brazil have all hosted the World Cup.
 Additionally, national teams from the region have won several Olympic medals in football.
 Also, football clubs from the Southern Cone countries have won large numbers of club competitions in South-American competitions, Pan-American competitions, and world-FIFA Club World Cup-level competitions.

-Gauchos (Argentina and Uruguay) and Huasos (Chile) are horsemen that are considered icons of national identity (like cowboys); they are featured in the epic poem Martín Fierro.
+Gauchos (Argentina and Uruguay) and Huasos (Chile) are horsemen who are considered icons of national identity (like cowboys); they are featured in the epic poem Martín Fierro.